 GoM.
 The GoM continues to be considered a world-class basin by exploration and production companies.
 The EIA estimates that the GoM contains 68 billion barrels of recoverable oil equivalent utilizing existing technologies.
-According to IHS-Petrodata, the number of floating rigs available in the GoM region is currently 34 and remains unchanged from the pre-Macondo level of 34, because the 15 floaters that either left the region or were stacked, have since been replaced by 15 similar or more advanced rigs.
-During the first ten months of 2011, there was a gradual improvement in the number of incremental deepwater well permits issued per month, which increased from two in January 2011 to a high of 17 in October 2011.
-Permit approvals slowed again late in the fourth quarter of 2011.
-In January of 2012, the rate of deepwater drilling permit approvals was less than half of the average approval rate over the pre-Macondo five-year period.
-However, BSEE issued 26 deepwater permits in February 2012, which is believed to be the highest number of permits issued in a single month since early 2006.
+According to IHS-Petrodata, the number of floating rigs available in the GoM region is currently 40 and has increased from the pre-Macondo level of 34, because the nine floaters that either left the region or were stacked and the three floaters that have been stacked or are currently being rebuilt, have since been replaced by 18 similar or more advanced rigs.
+During 2011 and early 2012, a gradual improvement in the number of incremental deepwater well permits issued per month occurred, albeit through surges of activity followed by sharp declines.
 We anticipate that the pace of permit issuance will be uneven for some time to come.
-Of the 34 rigs available in the GoM, 26 were actively drilling as of April 30, 2012.
+Of the 40 rigs available in the GoM, 29 were actively drilling as of July 31, 2012.
 For the five pre-Macondo years of 2005 through 2009, the historical average level of floating rigs actively drilling was 29 rigs with a peak of 35 rigs.
 We expect that floating rig growth in the GoM will continue to be driven by demand in the deepwater and ultra-deepwater, primarily in water depths greater than 3,000 feet.

-Due to a limited supply of high-spec U.S.-flagged vessels in the GoM and a substantial increase in deepwater drilling permits issued in September and October 2011 and February 2012, we observed improvement in dayrates and utilization for our vessels commencing late in the third quarter of 2011, which continued through the first quarter of 2012.
+Improvement in dayrates and utilization for our vessels has continued through the second quarter of 2012.
 Leading-edge spot market OSV dayrates in the GoM for our 240 and 265 class DP-2 equipment have been in the \$30,000 to \$36,000 range, which are roughly double the levels experienced in early 2011.
 Whether these rates can be sustained will depend, among other things, on the future pace of permitting in the GoM.
-Since February 2011, we have reactivated 12 new generation OSVs that were stacked in response to the drilling moratorium.
-Fleetwide effective, or utilization-adjusted, dayrates for our new generation OSVs increased about \$5,800, or 47%, from \$12,396 for the first quarter of 2011 to \$18,182 for the first quarter of 2012.
-During the quarter ended March 31, 2012, we had an average stacked new generation OSV fleet of 4.2 vessels compared to 14.4 vessels for the same period in 2011.
-We now have only three DP-1 new generation OSVs stacked.
-Given the recent improvement in market conditions, our three remaining stacked new generation OSVs are expected to be re-activated for service in the GoM during the third quarter of 2012, provided that we are able to re-crew such vessels and complete any required drydocking activities within that timeframe.
-The recovery in the GoM may also be adversely affected by an increasing shortage of and competition for qualified mariners.
+Since February 2011, we have re-activated 13 new generation OSVs that were stacked in response to the drilling moratorium.
+Fleetwide effective, or utilization-adjusted, dayrates for our new generation OSVs increased about \$6,700, or roughly 50%, from \$13,915 for the second quarter of 2011 to \$20,558 for the second quarter of 2012.
+During the quarter ended June 30, 2012, we had an average stacked new generation OSV fleet of 3.0 vessels compared to 10.9 vessels for the same period in 2011.
+As of July 31, 2012, we have only two DP-1 new generation OSVs stacked.
+Given the continuous improvement in market conditions, our two remaining stacked 200 class new generation OSVs are expected to be reactivated for service in the GoM during the fourth quarter of 2012, provided that we are able to re-crew such vessels and complete any required drydocking activities within that timeframe.
+The recent recovery in the GoM may be adversely affected by an increasing shortage of and competition for qualified mariners.
 This shortage is being exacerbated by customer and regulatory driven requirements that increase the manning levels on many vessels, including drilling units that operate in the GoM.
 We expect that our labor costs, which comprise the highest portion of our operating costs, will increase due to this mariner shortage.
-To address intense competition for mariners, we increased our Upstream crew wages in April 2012 by roughly \$5.0 million per quarter or \$15.0 million, in the aggregate, for the last three quarters of 2012.
-We would expect these increased wage levels to continue into 2013 and beyond.
+To address intense competition for mariners, we increased our Upstream crew wages in April 2012 by roughly \$5.0 million per quarter or \$10.0 million, in the aggregate, for the last half of 2012.
+We expect these increased wage levels to continue into 2013 and beyond.